cwellsx/view/packages/ui-react/README.md

 These functions are not called until after the data has been fetched.

-These are functions, not React element -- they create React element which are the content of the page, but these elements are returned within an application-specific `Layout` object.
+These are functions, not React elements -- they create React element which are the content of the page, but these elements are returned within an application-specific `Layout` object.

 These are the functions in which you can begin to see the application UI -- the modules above